Chinese Medicinal Herb Farm Internship at Still Moon Farm with Rogue Farm Corps

 Contact informationFarm Address:

 Internship informationGeneral Farm Description: Still Moon Farm is a family run farm & homestead nestled in the mountainous Applegate Valley.
-Drew and Jonathon have been on the land for 8 years and are entering their 5th season farming.
-They actively cultivates around 3/4 of an acre of the 114 acre property.
-The farm focus is on the small scale cultivation and production of East Asian medicinal herbs, as well as offering holistic medicine through Acupuncture and bodywork.
-They are an LGBTQ BIPOC friendly farm and live within a community that is actively creating a safer space.
 Still Moon Farm is located 45 minutes drive to Ashland, and a 20 minute drive to the nearest small town of Ruch.
 The land is surrounded by national forest, rolling hills, year long creeks, a pond, and abundant hiking trails.
 Adjacent to the land is an intentional community that produces artisan breads.
 Nearby entertainment includes: The Britt Music Festival, The Oregon Shakespeare Festival, paragliding, wine tasting, Applegate lake, river adventures, Pacific Crest Trail, and 2.5 hrs from the Pacific Ocean.
+Still Moon is an LGBTQ BIPOC friendly farm and live within a community that is actively learning and pushing the norms of our cultural blind spots.
 Still Moon Farm is Certified Organic with Wild Harvest certification as well.
 The main focus is on East Asian medicinal plants, which include many perennial plants, row crops, vines, bushes, and trees used in Chinese and Ayurvedic Medicine.
-They sell direct to practitioners and also to tea purveyors, and apothecaries.
-Additionally they have a homestead garden that grows a respectable amount of vegetables, fruits, and berries for personal consumption.
+They actively cultivate around 3/4 of an acre of the 114 acre property.
+They sell directly to practitioners, a distributor, to tea purveyors, and apothecaries.
+Additionally, they have a homestead garden that grows some vegetables, fruits, and berries for personal consumption.
 They do annual forestry work to support the ecosystem of the surrounding property.
 Marketing is primarily through word of mouth and through a small nonprofit that brings together over 10 West Coast farmers to bulk supplies for larger orders.
 At Still Moon Farm they plant, weed, harvest, wash and process all by hand.
-Jonathan is the main medicine plant farmer and Drew is the main gardener and orchard tender.
+Jonathan is the main medicine plant farmer and Andrew is the main gardener and orchard tender.
 Both contribute to logistics and maintenance of the farmstead and will be engaging in mentorship of interns.

 CRAFT Member Farm?
 No